-Founded in 1988, Lawrence Berkeley National Laboratory's China Energy Program works collaboratively with researchers in China and around the world to understand the dynamics of China's energy system.
-Our research focuses on the analysis of energy and related emissions trends, technologies, and policies on China's cities, buildings, appliances, industry, transportation, and power sectors to produce scientific data and analyses that informs researchers and policymakers in the U.S., China, and globally.
+We work collaboratively with researchers in China and around the world to understand the dynamics of China's energy system.
+Our research focuses on the analysis of energy and related emissions trends, technologies and policies on various sectors in China's economy.

 Our collaborative approach with government agencies, universities, other national laboratories and industry partners is the key to creating the greatest impact through policy development, capacity building and technological advances.
 Since 1988, we have facilitated relationships between the U.S., China and Berkeley Lab in order to build scientific capabilities and facilities in the area of energy and the environment.